justingrant94/Project/README.md

 Overview and concept:

-I had a week to create a grid based game using Javascript, HTML and css.
-I chose to create the old school game connect 4, my game is quite simple its a two player game.
+I had a week to create a grid based game using Javascript, HTML and CSS.
+I chose to create the old school game connect 4, my game is quite simple it's a two player game.

-Technologies used:
+**Technologies used:**

 **HTML**